ananfito/100-days-of-code/readme.md

 # 100 Days Of Code - Log
 Welcome to my journal for the [#100DaysOfCode challenge](https://www.100daysofcode.com/).
-If you'd like to learn, connect, and grow with me, follow me on [Twitter](https://twitter.com/wordsbyfifi/), [Hashnode](https://ananfito.hashnode.dev/), or [DEV](https://dev.to/ananfito).
+Each day during the challenge I log my progress and my thoughts.
+If you'd like to learn, connect, and grow with me, follow me on [Twitter](https://twitter.com/wordsbyfifi/), [LinkedIn](https://linkedin.com/in/anthonynanfito), [Hashnode](https://ananfito.hashnode.dev/), or [DEV](https://dev.to/ananfito).
 Thanks for stopping by.
 Happy Coding!

 ## Contents